10 Best Life Insurance Companies in North Dakota

 Key Terms

 According to the Center for Disease Control and Prevention (CDC), the average life expectancy in North Dakota is approximately 76.9 years which is lower than the national average life expectancy, which is currently around 79.05 years in the United States.
 Over the past few years, the leading causes of death in North Dakota have been heart disease, cancer, and Covid-19.
-The homicide rate in North Dakota is around 4.4 homicides per 100,000 residents, which is lower than the national average of 7.5.
+The homicide rate in North Dakota is about 4.4 homicides per 100,000 residents, which is lower than the national average of 7.5.

 Show Me Life Insurance Companies